You don't see anything. Wave hands!

 There are a few factors that will affect how much it costs to run AC units – no two households are likely to have the same exact costs.
 Here are the variables and how they impact your AC operating costs:

-Air Conditioner Cost Calculator
+Air Conditioner Costs

 How Much Does HVAC Replacement Cost?